svroonland/rezilience/docs/docs/docs/circuitbreaker.md

 ```

 ## Monitoring
 You may want to monitor circuit breaker failures and trigger alerts when the circuit breaker trips.
-For this purpose, CircuitBreaker publishes state changes via a callback provided to `make`.
+For this purpose, CircuitBreaker publishes state changes via the `stateChanges` property.
 Usage:

 ```scala mdoc:silent
 import zio.stream._